 Farmingdale State College is located on Long Island, New York, 25 miles east of New York City.
 As a public institution with relatively low tuition costs, the Farmingdale student population reflects the changing demographic of the US college population.
 FSC enrolls 10,000 undergraduate students (96% of whom are commuters).
-44% are first-generation college students, 44% are minorities and 59% are low income.
+Of these, 44% are first-generation college students, 44% are minorities, and 59% are low-income.
 Such students are far less likely to graduate from college.

 The central research questions guiding this study are:

 - What is the impact of participation in the RAM program on annual retention, annual credits earned, GPA, and four-year graduation rates?